rkurchin/BPE-demo-myst/article.md

 ---
 # File metadata may be provided as frontmatter YAML
-title: La Palma Seismicity 2021
+title: Bayesian Parameter Estimation
-subtitle: An analysis of earthquake swarms in relation to the 2021 eruption
+subtitle: Exploring the Bayesic principles in a few canonical contexts
 description: Analysis of the seismic earthquake data during the eruption
-date: 2021-11-10
+date: 2023-09-09
 tags:
   - volcano
   - seismicity